wotbrew/relic/README.md

 Most relvars will begin with a `:from` statement, it takes a single argument - a table (keyword) or another relvar.

-Tables are your primary variable, their data is provided to relic rather than derived.
-The name provided to the table is used to determine where data will be stored in the database map,
+Tables are your variable, their data is provided to relic rather than derived.
+The name is used to determine where data will be stored and found in the database map.

-e.g for the below the data will be stored under `:Customer`.

 ```clojure
 ;; these are the same
 (rel/q db :Customer)
 (rel/q db [[:from :Customer]])
 ```

-note: Unlike in SQL tables are sets of rows, not bags / multi-sets.

 spec: `[:from table-name opts]`